onflow/nft-storefront/docs/documentation.md

 Complete transaction available [here](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item.cdc).

 `saleCut` only supports a single token receiver type and therefore beneficiaries of a `saleCut` can only receive the token type used for the purchase.
 To support different token types for saleCuts we recommend using the [FungibleTokenSwitchboard](https://github.com/onflow/flow-ft/blob/master/contracts/FungibleTokenSwitchboard.cdc) contract.
-The contract defines a generic receiver for fungible tokens which can be configured to receive multiple token types.
-Learn more about this [here](https://github.com/onflow/flow-ft#fungible-token-switchboard).

-Note: ***We recommend that marketplace honor creator royalties across the Flow ecosystem***
+***Note:*** We recommend that marketplaces honor creator royalties across the Flow ecosystem

 ## Enabling marketplace commissions for NFT sales